HR Strategy and Practices

 Six good reasons to choose Salford Business School:

-- Real-world learning on the unique Industry Collaboration Project
+- Real-world learning on the industry-focussed Organisational Project

 - Flexible teaching to fit with your life priorities